 Guided by its Mission, Vision, and Values, the school offers academic programs at the bachelor's, master's, and doctoral levels.
 Our faculty comprises seasoned practitioners, researchers, scholars, and teachers.
 Our graduates are leaders and work in academe, the government and the military, and health systems and community-based organizations, to name a few areas.

-Learn more about our bachelor's, master's, and doctoral programs!
+Learn more about our bachelor's, master's, doctoral programs, and online health prerequisite courses!

 The Strategic Plan defined a Mission, Vision, and Values Statement, as well as outlined goals for the future.